souravbadami/linkbynet.github.io/_includes/elk-elk.markdown

 ##### Protip!

 When growing the cluster, prefer horizontal scaling (adding more nodes) to vertical scaling (bigger nodes).
-This will share the load but also allow for better fault tolerance at the same time.
+This will not only share the load but also allow for better fault tolerance at the same time.
 </div>

 ## Elasticsearch settings

-A few Elasticsearch settings are critical for performance :
+A few Elasticsearch settings are critical for good performance :

 * The size of the JVM Heap, which should be half the size of the total amount of RAM (leaving the other half for OS level disk caching).
 This is set in the `java.options` file.